 The Goosey

-Yesterday I went for a walk to and around ‘The Goosey’. taking these two pictures on the way.
+Yesterday I went for a walk to and around ‘The Goosey’. taking these two pictures on the way there.
 It’s an island, south of the town, formed by the two branches of The River Great Ouse as it flows East towards Kings Lynn.
-It is basically consist of two large fields which a local farmer uses to graze his sheep.
-There is a perimeter fence round both fields leaving a green footpath all around the perimeter.
-Only in the summer though because in the winter when the river is high after a lot rain the island can be submerged.
+It is basically an inland island and consists of two large grazing fields which a local farmer uses to graze his sheep.
+There is a fence round both fields leaving a green footpath all around the perimeter.
+In the winter when the river is high after a lot rain the island can be submerged and become a lake!.
 Yesterday I had my drone out and knowing I would be making a post today took this picture.
-The stand starts at the bottom right and ends at the top left, Its probably about a mile all the way round.
+The island starts at the bottom right corner of this picture and ends at the top left, Its probably about a mile all the way round.

 The Goosey

-I decided on that route just for change from the routine afternoon dog walks.
+I decided to take option of a walk here as a change from the routine afternoon dog walks nearer to my home.
 It’s about a mile from my house and probably about a mile all the way round.
 Also I wanted somewhere different for some photography.
-I got a few photos on the way including this Heron.
+I took a few photos on the way including this Heron.
 I got as close as I could without disturbing him.
-I just used the lens I had on the camera.
-I had a telephoto lens in my bag but didnt want to disturb him .
+I just used the lens I had on the camera, Fujifilm 16-55mm f2.8.
+I had a 70-300mm telephoto lens in my bag but didn’t want to disturb him before I was ready.
 After I took that photo he took off and flew a bit further along the path and I took another, I think, having given me a full frontal view he thought he would give me a side view !

 Apart from that It was an uneventful walk until about two thirds of the way round (clockwise), I encountered a mother sheep and a largish lamb in front of me.
 They didn’t run away though, just kept their distance, about 3 metres ahead of Max and I. They had obviously escaped over or through the fence from the field out onto the path.
 I was concerned they would just keep going like this until we completed the lap and then they would be free to access the exit out onto the road.
 What it really needed was for someone to come the other way and push them back.